asiask97/art-studio/README.md

 - Could increase performance on mobile with JavaScript but I did not want to include it in my project

+- I'm sometimes working on two computers so an merge issue happened where more files where on github that on my computer.
+Problem was solved by mergin with main branch and them commiting all my files.

 # Credits
 Throughout this project I have tried to maintain its simplicity to show that I am more than able to design a not so simple website with only CSS and HTML in a short amount of time.
 My other projects show many more advanced skills, but I felt like it is good to show the ability to use the simplest tools in a correct way.